34 military terms and their meanings

-"Alfa, Bravo, Charlie..." is an alphabet that you may already know and understand.
-These words represent the letters "A," "B," and "C" in the International Radiotelephony Spelling Alphabet, more commonly known as the NATO phonetic alphabet.
-It was standardized in 1956 with sounds that are similar in English, French, and Spanish, and the military still uses it today to omit misunderstandings over radio.
-If you aren't using it already, this would be a good one to adopt for those customer service calls where you need to read your 17-digit confirmation code that somehow is made up letters that all sound the same.
+"Alfa, Bravo, Charlie …" is an alphabet you may already know and understand.
+These words represent the letters A, B, and C in the International Radiotelephony Spelling Alphabet, more commonly known as the NATO phonetic alphabet.
+It was standardized in 1956 with sounds that are similar in English, French, and Spanish, and the military still uses it today to omit misunderstandings over the radio.
+If you aren't using it already, this would be a good one to adopt for those customer service calls where you need to read your 17-digit confirmation code that somehow is made up of letters that all sound the same.

-In addition to uniform systems such as these, there is plenty more to unpack in the language of military women and men.
-The centuries-long history of the U.S. military allowed those who serve to basically develop their own language.
-Stacker consulted members of various military branches as well as existing military dictionaries to find 34 terms, phrases, acronyms, and nicknames that you may want to add to your repertoire.
-Some are used in official military procedures while others are slang terms and acronyms that only members of one branch or another might know.
-Perhaps you are already using some of this lingo and don't even realize the military origins.
+The centuries-long history of the U.S. military has allowed those who serve to essentially develop their own language, and there is plenty more to unpack regarding that vernacular.
+Stacker consulted members of various military branches as well as existing military dictionaries to find 40 terms, phrases, acronyms, and nicknames that you may want to add to your repertoire.
+Some are used in official military procedures, while others are slang terms and acronyms that only members of one branch or another might know.
+Other terms have crept into the everyday vernacular of civilians, shedding their recognizable military origins while contributing to what some call the "militarization of society."

 AWOL

 One of the more familiar military terms is "AWOL," an acronym for "absent without leave."
-Someone who takes on this status is gone without permission, typically in the context of abandoning your post.
+Someone who takes on this status is gone without permission, typically in the context of abandoning their post.

 Azimuth check